In collaboration with Choose Chicago. Thank you for supporting the brands that support A Taste of Koko!

-If you’re thirsty and hungry, order the Sumo Mary – it’s GIANT.
-The Sumo Mary comes with a grilled cheese, steamed duck bao bun, crab handroll, crispy pork belly, wok-fired shishito peppers, applewood bacon, sunda potatoes, lumpia, takuan, and kai-lan.
-Might as order a bowl of ramen, more duck bao, fat rice, and dumplings while you’re at it.
+If you’re thirsty and hungry, order the Sumo Mary with chorizo – it’s GIANT, specially crafted by Sunda’s executive chef.
+The Sumo Mary comes with a grilled cheese, steamed duck bao bun, crab handroll, crispy pork belly, wok-fired shishito peppers, applewood bacon, sunda potatoes, lumpia, takuan, and kai-lan, all served in Chicago-style.
+Might as well order a bowl of ramen, more duck bao, fat rice, and dumplings while you’re at it.

 What to order: duck buns, Sumo Mary, octopus sashimi, and ramen.

 110 W Illinois St, sundachicago.com